What is the Value Pass?

-If I Add Unlimited Access, do I need to purchase any other days?
+If I Add All Access Upgrade, do I need to purchase any other days?

 No. You have created a pass with Unlimited Access, all hours of lift operations for the whole season.
 This is basically the same as our old Unlimited Pass.

-Can I use the free lift ticket from my Bonus Package for my own Peak Day Access?
+Can I use the free lift ticket from purchasing before May 31 for my own Peak Day Access?

 Yes!
 But you'll need to stop by a point of sale at the ski area to apply it to your pass before you head to the lifts.

 Can I give my Day Access to others?

 No. These are not transferable - they will only work with your pass.